DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 )
 ```

 The `name` parameter (here `"table"`) is the key you use to access the table in your analytics function via `request["table"]`.
 Currently, at most one table per extension is supported.

 ### Attribute Groups

-An [`AttributeGroup`](cadenzaanalytics/data/attribute_group.html) defines a set of columns that the user can select in Cadenza:
+An [`AttributeGroup`](cadenzaanalytics/data/attribute_group.html) defines a set of columns that the user can select in disy Cadenza:

 ```python
 my_attribute_group = ca.AttributeGroup(